Akshay Kumar Maitreya: Life

-Maitreya was instrumental in creating the Varendra Research Museum, Rajshahi.
+He was instrumental in creating the Rajshahi Museum, Rajshahi.
 He was also credited for disproving the Black Hole of Calcutta theory used by the colonial British to discredit Siraj Ud Daulah in a seminar organized by the Calcutta Historical Society on 24 March 1916.
-His most significant work is Gaudalekhamala.
+His most significant work was Gaudalekhamala.
 It consists the Sanskrit texts (along with their translations in Bengali) of a number of stone and copper-plate inscriptions issued by the Pala emperors.